LasseRafn/laravel-economic/readme.md

 ## Usage outside of Laravel
 You can use this package without Laravel, but configuration files wont be used, so you must provide the keys to the class.

-Call the `config()` method in the Economic class if no keys are provided.
+The wrapper uses the `config()` method in the Economic class if no keys are provided.
 But if you remember to provide keys, it should never be called.

 Otherwise register a global method for `config` until there's a framework agnostic version (coming eventually)